U.S. pledges $2 billion to U.N. aid, reshaping humanitarian model

-The Central Emergency Response Fund is a humanitarian fund established by the U.N.
+The Central Emergency Response Fund (CERF) is a humanitarian fund established by the U.N.
 General Assembly.
 As a "fund of last resort," its mission is to provide immediate, life-saving funding for humanitarian emergencies worldwide, allowing the U.N. and its partners to deliver rapid aid to people affected by sudden-onset crises.

 Already have an account?
 Log in